 The Five Civilized Tribes proved without a doubt that the natives could become “civilized” per the Anglo-American standards of the time.
 Nevertheless, as the natives were not white citizens, racial prejudices at the time led to their forced removal.

-The forced removal to the Oklahoma territory west of the Mississippi River at the time was considered so far remote that white settlers would not disturb them.4
+Politicians considered the Oklahoma territory west of the Mississippi River so far remote that white settlers would not ever disturb them.4

 It would only take a few decades before white settlers would once again force their way onto native lands.
 The 1848 Treaty of Guadalupe-Hidalgo helped the US to realize its dreams of Manifest Destiny and white settlers struck out to fill the interior.